 TRADER JOES.
 Hands up if you’re just as obsessed with TJ’s.
 I miss the sea.
 Terribly.
 The Danube is cool, but you can’t compare that to the beach.

 Thank you so much Hannah for giving us an insight into your life in Budapest and the highlights and challenges that come with it.
 You can follow Hannah on Instagram.
-She also has a separate Instagram account – The Hungary Veggie – all about the best vegetarian and vegan eateries in Budapest and beyond.
+If you enjoyed this interview, check out my other interviews with people living and working abroad.